Why choose leadership at North Central College?

 - Develop your personal and professional leadership skills through our Leadership, Ethics and Values iLEAD or Distinguished Leaders program.

-- Apply for a Richter Independent Study Fellowship grant to fund original research anywhere in the world, or a Mironda K. Heston Scholarship to fund human rights and service projects.
+- Apply for a Richter Grant to fund original research anywhere in the world, or a Mironda K. Heston Scholarship to fund human rights and service projects.

 - Present the findings of your research at the College's Rall Symposium for Undergraduate Research or national leadership conferences.